amineraboun/STI_FX_Intervention/_sources/docs/fxi/theory.md

   * Idea to "surprise the market"
   * No commitment for intervening, given the central bank some perception that it controls better its level of foreign reserves
   * In general the empirical evidence suggest that the effect of the "surprises" triggered by discretionary FX interventions fades very fast, within hours
+  * "Surprising the market" can be detrimental, especially when liquidity is scarce and the volatility already high

 On the contrary, some central banks use **rule-based systems** to decide on their FX interventions timing:
   * Indicates no explicit intention to target an exchange rate level